Deykun/maps/docs/DEVELOPMENT.md

 ## How to add new country

 This section is under construction and will likely never be finished.
 However, the country pages don’t have much code.
-Simply copy the flow from `scripts/heraldry/fi` and `src/pages/suomalainen-heraldikka` and TS schould be your friend.
+Simply copy the flow from `scripts/heraldry/fi` and `src/pages/suomalainen-heraldikka` and TS should be your friend.
 The biggest challenge will likely be gathering seed data.